How to Crochet a Lemon: 3 Ideas + a Free Amigurumi Pattern

 3. Lemon Applique for Bags and Hats

 Flat crochet lemon appliques are incredibly versatile embellishments that you can sew onto tote bags, sun hats, picnic blankets, or children’s clothing.
-A crochet lemon pattern applique typically uses just ten to fifteen rows of simple stitches and can be completed in about twenty minutes.
+A lemon project applique typically uses just ten to fifteen rows of simple stitches and can be completed in about twenty minutes.
 The flat design means you can customize the size easily by changing your hook and yarn weight.

 For the most professional-looking appliques, block them flat after finishing and use a steam iron on a low setting to set the shape.
 Sew them onto your projects using a matching yellow thread and small, neat stitches that are invisible from the front.
 Consider adding a small embroidered smile or seed stitch dots on the lemon rind for extra personality and charm.